 All truckers ― all professionals in the transportation industry ― agree that those who have the means to purchase a new truck absolutely should.
 New big rigs require almost no repairs for a while, which means the wheels are on the road longer, making owners more money and costing them less overall.
 Plus, newer makes and models, especially the latest Volvo commercial trucks, have amazing technological features, including better fuel economy and selective catalytic reduction, which help owners save even more on maintenance.

 Of course, there are downsides to purchasing a new semi.
 For one, initial price is likely to be higher.
 However, financial institutions are usually much more enthusiastic at helping you find funding for a brand-new vehicle that they know will stay on the road and be safer.
+However, financial institutions are usually much more enthusiastic at helping you find funding for a brand-new vehicle that they know will stay on the road and be safer.
+Here are also other services like factoring company for trucking in case you risk falling short on payments.

 For another, buyers must consider whether they should strive to own or whether leasing is the right path.
 Leasing provides new or small businesses access to equipment to earn profits without bogging them down with upfront costs ― or in some cases, maintenance costs.
 However, ownership is usually ideal, as it builds physical capital and financial independence that businesses need to thrive.
 This decision is another complicated step necessary in buying a new big rig.